 - Do you have another dog to consider when choosing the size of your next dog?

-- More likely than not, the adopting agency will charge a fee to help defray the cost of taking in unwanted or lost animals.
+- More likely than not, the adopting agency will charge a fee to help defray the cost of taking in homeless or lost animals.
 The adoption fee you pay will be a tiny fraction of the money you will spend over the life of your dog.

 - You may need to pay for your adopted dog to be spayed or neutered before bringing him or her home.